Disordered Parity Anomalous Semimetal

-On the contrary, Fig. \ref{fig:LDOS}(f) shows the trivial band structure has a finite gap at the $\Gamma$ point, and is a topologically trivial band insulator in the absence of disorder.
-With increasing the disorder strength, the band gap progressively shrinks and ultimately closes near $W=2.0$ eV, giving rise to a single, gapless Dirac cone.
-Correspondingly, the Hall conductivity is close to $\frac{e^{2}}{2h}$ as demonstrated in Fig. \ref{fig:phase}(d).
-The formation of the gapless Dirac cone is the signature of the disorder-induced PAS, which is consistent with the calculated Hall conductivity.
-For even stronger disorder in Fig. \ref{fig:LDOS}(e) or (j), the gapless Dirac cone collapses as anticipated, and the Hall conductivity deviates from half-quantization, giving rise to the DM.
-From the quasiparticle perspective, our core finding in this calculation can be summarized in Fig. \ref{fig:phase}(b), where in a disordered semi-magnetic topological insulator/band insulator film, the PAS phase occurs when the chemical potential solely intersects the gapless Dirac cone (despite broadening) within the broadened gapped bands.
+The spectral functions for different disorder strengths are clearly displaced in Fig. \ref{fig:LDOS}.
+Fig. \ref{fig:LDOS}(a-1) shows that the trivial band structure has a finite gap at the $\Gamma$ point, and is a topologically trivial band insulator in the absence of disorder.
+With increasing the disorder strength, the band gap progressively shrinks (Fig. \ref{fig:LDOS}(b-1)) and ultimately closes near $W=2.0$ eV, giving rise to a single gapless Dirac cone as exhibited in Fig. \ref{fig:phase}(c-1).
+Correspondingly, the Hall conductivity converges to a half-quantized Hall plateau as demonstrated in Fig. \ref{fig:phase}(c-2).
+The emergence of gapless Dirac cones constitutes a defining signature of disorder-driven PAS phase, corroborated by precise calculations of their Hall conductance.
+For even stronger disorder in Fig. \ref{fig:LDOS}(e-1) , the gapless Dirac cone collapses as anticipated, and the Hall conductivity deviates from half-quantization, giving rise to the MM.
+From a quasi-particle perspective, our central result in this calculation reveals that disorder can induce a single chiral gapless Dirac cone, and the PAS phase arises when the chemical potential solely intersects the gapless Dirac cone (despite broadening) within the broadened gapped bands.